micahp/finetuned-photo-gen/src/__tests__/README.md

 # Test Suite Documentation

 ## Overview
-This directory contains the consolidated test suite for the finetuned-image-gen application.
+This directory contains the consolidated test suite for the finetuned-photo-gen application.
 All tests have been unified under Jest for consistency and maintainability.

 ## Current Status ✅